sadlifeeee/Boom-Box/README.md

 # Boom-Box
-This is a Music Discord Bot + TTS Bot Using Eris API
+This is a Music Discord Bot